 More ESL Writing Tips

-You can check out the book on Amazon:
+You can check out this book of writing tips for yourself over on Amazon: